timorthi/MonsterInfoBot/README.md

 **4.8.14**
 - Creates commentid.txt if not found in local directory.

-Merged pull request by @icbat:
+Merged pull request by icbat:
 - Factoring out code and placed them into functions
 - Prepping code for implementation of new functions